optiv/burp-IBM-WebSphere-Portlet-Decoder/README.md

 WebSphere-Portlet-State-Decoder
 ===============================

-WebSphere Portlet State Decoder plugin for Burp
+IBM WebSphere Portlet State Decoder plugin for Burp

 Displays the decoded XML state in a new tab when the request is viewed.
 Upon clicking the tab, the plugin makes a request against an endpoint on the application server which decodes the URL, formats the resulting XML and displays it in the tab.